Dropping Individual Courses

 1. When looking at the Register for Classes page, open the bottom panels to see the courses you have registered for.

-2. If the courses marked in green under the Status column on the bottom right panel say “Registered”, and you want to withdraw, click the drop down under the Action column next to the Status column.
+2. If the courses marked in green under the Status column on the bottom right Summary panel say “Registered”, and you want to withdraw, click the drop-down menu under the Action column next to the Status column.

-3. When clicking the Action column drop down you will see the option to Course Drop by Student.
+3. When clicking the Action column drop-down menu you will see the option to Course Drop by Student.
 Select this option to withdraw from the course.

 4. Once you have selected the Course Drop by Student, go to the bottom right of this panel where it says Submit and select it.